braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/mParticle/mparticle.md

 - If turned off, two data points will be incurred (sign-up event and email address)

 {% alert note %}
-Note that turning off this setting won't check for changing data.
+Turning off this setting won't check for changing data.
 It will, however, prevent the integration from sending all user attributes on the user's profile that weren't received on the original inbound batch or explicitly set as an attribute for the event.
 It is important to still check that only deltas are passed to Braze.
 {% endalert %}

 #### Considerations of turning off enriched user attributes